Image of player safety control panel.

 Lessons Learned

-• Don't Be Afraid to Show Incomplete Work: Our commitment to asynchronous feedback and sharing early, rough designs was critical.
-It allowed us to identify and solve problems faster and led directly to our ability to simplify the product scope and launch
+• Don't Be Afraid to Show Incomplete Work: Our commitment to quick feedback cycles and sharing early, rough designs was critical.
+It allowed us to quickly determine the crucial interactions of the app and consolidate them into just a couple of views, reducing bloat.

 • The Power of a Design Principle: Centering every decision around "reducing agent cognitive load" provided a clear north star.
 It helped us prioritize features, justify design choices, and ultimately build a more thoughtful and effective tool.